gilbertodemelo/metal-cpp-hello-world/README.md

 - `src/include/vector_generator.hpp`: Contains helper functions for vector generation and the host-side Metal implementation (`add_vectors_gpu`).
 - `Makefile`: Build script to compile the C++ code and Metal shaders.

+## Running Metal Outside Xcode

+Unlike traditional iOS/macOS development that relies heavily on Xcode, this project demonstrates how to use Metal directly from the command line using C++.

+**Key Differences:**
+- **No Xcode Project:** There is no `.xcodeproj` or `.xcworkspace` file.
+The build process is managed entirely by a `Makefile`.
+- **Command Line Tools:** We use `clang++` for compiling C++ code and `xcrun` to invoke Metal tools (`metal` for compiling shaders to AIR, `metallib` for creating the library).
+- **Metal-cpp:** This project utilizes `metal-cpp`, a C++ interface for Metal, allowing us to write Metal applications in standard C++ without Objective-C/Swift.

+This approach offers a lightweight, transparent way to understand the Metal compilation pipeline and is ideal for cross-platform C++ developers or those integrating Metal into custom build systems.

 ## Prerequisites

 - macOS with a Metal-capable GPU (Apple Silicon M1/M2/M3 recommended for unified memory benefits).